Teleram: 1980–1985

 Teleram went public in mid-1983, filing its initial public offering with the SEC with a registration statement filed by Laidlaw, Adams & Peck.
-For the third quarter of fiscal year 1983, the company reported a loss of $259,000 on revenue of $4.7 million, which Satuloff ascribed to operating costs associated with manufacturing the company's battery-powered T-3000 portable.
+For the third quarter of fiscal year 1983, the company reported a loss of $259,000 on revenue of $4.7 million, which Satuloff ascribed to operating costs associated with manufacturing the company's T-3000 portable.
 The company announced their intentions to acquire Franklin Electronic Publishers, a California-based manufacturer of microcomputers and peripherals, in September 1983, part of an attempt to expand its product lines and attempt to ease losses.
 The deal was called off in November 1983, however.
 In the aftermath of the failed merger, Teleram announced heavy discounts on their terminals the following week.
 The company was able to recover from its slump before the end of 1983, reaching record sales of $5.4 million and peak employment of 110 that year.

 In May 1984, they secured exclusive rights from Dulmont Electronic Systems of Australia to distribute the latter's PC-compatible Dulmont Magnum laptop in the United States.
 Dulmont went under administration in fall 1984, leaving Teleram with no more Magnums to sell.
 Teleram themselves began buckling under financial pressure, caused by competition with the IBM Personal Computer and especially the Tandy Corporation's TRS-80 Model 100.
 The latter, released in 1983, was a battery-powered portable word processor and microcomputer with a form factor resembling Teleram's own offerings but for much less cost.
 Satuloff admitted to a sharp drop in sales from 1983 in an interview with Gannett Westchester in 1984; the company by that point had reduced its payroll down to 32 employees, 12 of which were staffed from their Mamaroneck headquarters.

 Teleram filed for Chapter 11 bankruptcy in September 1985.
 Under massive debt to creditors, a judge ordered the company file Chapter 7 bankruptcy the following November, effectively dissolving the company.
 After Teleram folded, Satuloff founded Channel Group, Inc., a computer system and hardware dealer that also provided repairs and replacement parts for the existing base of Teleram customers.